kbrook10/w7d1-learn-sql/README.md

 ## Question: (6)
-How much would it cost to buy one of each tool?
 ***Code Example Question(6):*** *How much would it cost to buy one of each tool?*
 ```
 select sum(price) as total from items where category like '%tools%';